Official Global Travel Advisories

 Every country or territory decides who can enter or exit through its borders.
 The Government of Canada cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

-We have obtained the information on this page from the authorities of the United States.
+We have obtained the information on this page from the US authorities.
 It can, however, change at any time.

 Travel by air